Stanford Child Neurology Division Team

-Dr. Katherine Mackenzie is a Clinical Assistant Professor of Neurology at Lucile Packard Children’s Hospital of Stanford University.
+Dr. Katherine Mackenzie is a Clinical Associate Professor of Neurology at Lucile Packard Children’s Hospital of Stanford University.

 Dr. Mackenzie directs the Packard movement disorders clinic, focusing on disorders such as dystonia, chorea, tremor, ataxia, tics, and Tourette Syndrome.
 She is a member of the Child Neurology Society and the Movement Disorders Society.

-Outside work, Dr. Monje spends her time with her husband Karl, sons Cole, Alexander and Hudson and daughter Emma.
-She enjoys running, cooking, playing with the family dog, and exploring the area's parks, libraries, museums and zoos with her family.
+Outside work, Dr. Monje spends her time with her husband Karl, sons Cole, Alexander and Hudson, and daughters Emma and Sophie.
+She enjoys spending time with her family and their two Labrador retrievers, Nox and Talisa.

-Dr. Jennifer O’Malley is Clinical Assistant Professor of Neurology at Lucile Packard Children’s Hospital of Stanford University.
-After receiving her B.S. in biology and B.A. in Spanish at Case Western Reserve University in Cleveland, Dr. O’Malley completed her M.D. and Ph.D. in neuroscience through the Medical Scientist Training Program at the University of Cincinnati College of Medicine.
+Dr. Jennifer O’Malley is a Clinical Associate Professor of Neurology at Lucile Packard Children’s Hospital of Stanford University.
+After receiving her B.S. in Biology and B.A. in Spanish at Case Western Reserve University in Cleveland, Dr. O’Malley completed her M.D. and Ph.D. in Neuroscience through the Medical Scientist Training Program at the University of Cincinnati College of Medicine.
 She then completed her pediatrics and child neurology residencies at Cincinnati Children’s Hospital Medical Center, before being recruited to Stanford.

 Jennifer lives in San Francisco, with her husband Matt.
 Together, they enjoy cooking, hiking, yoga, and scuba diving.

-Dr. Sonia Partap is Clinical Associate Professor of Neurology at Stanford University, and a neuro-oncologist at Lucile Salter Packard Children’s Hospital.
+Dr. Sonia Partap is a Clinical Professor of Neurology at Stanford University, and a neuro-oncologist at Lucile Salter Packard Children’s Hospital at Stanford.
 Dr. Partap received both her B.A. and M.D. at the University of Missouri, Kansas City, before completing residencies in pediatrics and neurology at Brown University and University of Washington, respectively.
 She then came to Stanford in 2006 as the first Beverly and Bernard Wolfe Fellow in Pediatric Neuro-Oncology.
-In 2009 she completed a master's degree in Epidemiology at Stanford.
-Her research interests include epidemiology, international health, drug trials in neuro-oncology, and late effects of therapy.
-Dr. Partap attends in both child neurology and pediatric neuro-oncology and is Fellowship Director for pediatric neuro-oncology.
+In 2009 she completed a M.S. in epidemiology and clinical research at Stanford.
+Her research interests include epidemiology, international health, clinical trials in neuro-oncology, and disparities of healthcare.
+Dr. Partap attends in both child neurology and neuro-oncology and is Fellowship Director for Pediatric Neuro-Oncology.

-During her off time, Dr. Partap is a passionate traveler and oenologist.
+During her off time, Dr. Partap is a passionate oenologist, traveler, and history buff.
 She enjoys cheering for the St. Louis Cardinals and the Stanford Cardinal, tennis, and hot yoga.

-Dr. Brenda Porter is Associate Professor of Neurology at Stanford University.
-She received her M.D. and Ph.D. from Washington University in St. Louis.
+Dr. Brenda Porter is a Professor of Neurology at Stanford University.
+She obtained her undergraduate degree at Washington University in St. Louis and then joined the Medical Scientist Training Program at Washington University School of Medicine, where she received her M.D. and Ph.D.
 She traveled east to complete her child neurology fellowship at the Children’s Hospital of Philadelphia.
 She went on to complete a combined clinical and research fellowship in epilepsy.
 Dr. Porter developed an interest in difficult to treat epilepsy, with a special focus on children with neuronal developmental disorders leading to epilepsy such as tuberous sclerosis and focal cortical dysplasia.
-Her clinical research focuses on improving outcomes in epilepsy surgery by better defining the epileptic network using a variety of intracranial EEG features.
-She enjoys working in her lab studying the molecular and cellular changes that contribute to the development of epilepsy.
-Her research has shown that suppression of CREB a transcription factor can decrease the severity of epilepsy and is hoping to expand on this finding and someday turn her research findings into a therapeutic strategy for preventing epilepsy.

 Dr. Spelbrink joined the faculty at Stanford in 2016 as a child neurologist and epileptologist.
 She sees outpatients primarily at California Pacific Medical Center, in addition to inpatient and EEG service and teaching at Stanford.